 Those who have normal skin can switch to a gel-based face wash during summers.
 Wash your face twice or thrice a day to feel refreshed.

 2. Do Not Forget Sunscreen

 This is something that you absolutely cannot forget during summers.
-Sun protection for your face, hands, legs, and any other exposed parts of your body is vital.Excessive UV exposure can permanently damage your skin and cause sunburn, wrinkles, fine lines, and premature aging (1).
+Sun protection for your face, hands, legs, and any other exposed parts of your body is vital.Excessive UV exposure can permanently damage your skin and cause sunburn, wrinkles, fine lines, skin cancer, and premature aging (1).

 3. Add A Punch Of Antioxidants

 Invest in serums, moisturizers, and sunscreens that come with an additional punch of antioxidants.
-For instance, vitamin C protects your skin from environmental damage and boosts collagen development (2).
+For instance, vitamin C protects your skin from environmental damage, prevents wrinkles, and boosts collagen development (2).

-4. Add Antioxidants To Your Diet
+4. Add Fruits And Vegetables To Your Diet

 5. Keep Yourself Hydrated